-It’s possible for this to go relatively smoothly.
-If you have a prenuptial agreement, you both agree on who gets what, or simply don’t have much to split up, it may happen quickly.
+It’s possible for this to go smoothly.
+If you have a prenuptial agreement, you both agree on who gets what.
+Or, if you simply don’t have much to split up, it may happen quickly.

 But again, the more you have, the more potential delays you often encounter.

 Oregon is an equitable distribution state.
 That means the court seeks to distribute assets in a fair, equitable manner.
 The goal is for each spouse to emerge on relatively equal footing and maintain a lifestyle similar to that enjoyed during the marriage.